 Yes, the film is Moby Dick (1956; dir.
 John Huston) — another film that contains death, destruction, and big and dangerous things shooting across water … yet which is an artistic world away from The Dam Busters.

 Not least musically.
 Myself, I always found the music for The Dam Busters — what there is of it! — to be rather feeble stuff (and badly handled to boot).
 Moby Dick, on the other hand, has a colourful and strikingly energetic score by Philip Sainton (1891-1967; read about him here).
 It’s the only music he wrote for ‘the fillums’ (and can you blame him?); what’s also interesting is that — as you’ll deduce from the next clip, which presents the film’s title music (as well as enough of the first scene to let everyone hear one of the most famous opening lines in all literature) — the cinema trailer contains music from the actual film, not whatever collection of odd left-overs the studio happened to have within reach.
-(Note that in the case of the clips I’ve taken from someone’s upload of the entire movie, the YouTube people have blazed out the centre of the image as an anti-piracy measure.)
+(Note that in the case of the clips I’ve taken from someone’s upload of the entire movie, the YouTube people have excluded some of the image as an anti-piracy measure.)

 And if you enjoyed that opening, we can move on to another clip showcasing Sainton’s work.
 Just a few more minutes in, and ‘Ishmael’ attends a service in a New Bedford whalers’ chapel before he goes to sea.
 Several years ago, I was discussing this music with the late and irreplaceable Malcolm MacDonald — who said that it was the writing of this strange and haunting hymn that got Sainton the job of doing the entire score.
 I don’t know where he had that information from; but I have no difficulty believing it.
 (Given the smallness of this image, it might be worth mentioning that what we see on the way to the wonderfully inevitable and arresting image towards the end of the sequence includes a whole succession of memorial tablets to sailors killed in the hunting of the whales whose flesh and oil and bones sustain their society.)